How to Remove Tooth Decay Yourself

 Foods to Help Fight Tooth Decay

-2. Limit your sugar intake and avoid acidic drinks like soda and juice.
+- Limit your sugar intake and avoid acidic beverages, such as soda and juice.
 Sugar and acid can worsen tooth decay, so it's best to reduce their consumption.

-3. Eat more foods that contain calcium and Vitamin D, such as dairy, salmon and broccoli.
+- Eat more foods that contain calcium and Vitamin D, such as dairy products, salmon, and broccoli.

-5. Consume whole grains and nuts, which contain minerals and help to promote healthy teeth.
+- Consume whole grains and nuts, which contain minerals and help promote healthy teeth.

-6. Enjoy foods that are high in probiotics, such as yoghurt and fermented vegetables, which can help to ward off tooth decay.
+- Enjoy foods high in probiotics, such as yoghurt and fermented vegetables, which can help ward off tooth decay.

 Authored & Reviewed By